mvolkmann/blog/src/smalltalk.md

 | message name      | blue           |
 | string            | purple         |
 | symbol            | blue and bold  |

-By default, class names are black and bold, message names are blue, and symbols are blue and bold.

 In any text editng pane, right-click and select "Help..." to see a list of the supported key bindings.